-1560 Documentation
+1560 DOCUMENTATION

-- .01 The actuary should use his or her best efforts to compile and secure the retention of appropriate documentation. - .02 Where a successor actuary takes possession or control of documentation previously in the possession or control of a predecessor actuary, the successor actuary should use his or her best efforts to make such documentation available to the predecessor actuary, upon request by the predecessor actuary, if needed by the predecessor actuary to respond to queries about the related work. - .03 Where a successor actuary or an employer or client, acting on behalf of a successor actuary, requests access to documentation in the possession or control of a predecessor actuary, in order to carry on work, the predecessor actuary should use his or her best efforts to comply with the request.
-[Effective December 1, 2002] - .04 Documentation is an integral part of work that affects the application of nearly all standards. - .05 Documentation consists of letters of engagement, working papers, meeting notes, memoranda, correspondence, reports, copies or excerpts of company or plan data and documents, and work plans.
-Appropriate documentation describes the course of the work and the actuary's compliance with accepted actuarial practice. - .06 Both professional and legal needs may affect the length of time during which documentation is to be retained.

-- .07 An actuary who severs connection with a client or employer (for example, an actuary who retires or changes job) may seek to secure the retention of documentation of work for that client or employer by entrusting it to another actuary, who may be the successor actuary.
-Said other actuary would use his or her best efforts to make the documentation available to the predecessor actuary if his or her work is questioned or challenged. - .08 In some circumstances, documentation may not be in the possession or control of an actuary, or an actuary may be unable to release the documentation, particularly in cases involving the proprietary interests of a third party (including a client or employer).
-In the face of such difficulties, the actuary would consider seeking further advice. - .09 The actuary's documentation for a model, if required, would typically include the intended purpose of the model, the appropriateness of the model specification for the intended purpose, the limitations of the model specification relevant to the model's intended purpose, the testing of the model implementation, and the presence of appropriate mitigating strategies for model risk.
+- The actuary should use his or her best efforts to compile and secure the retention of appropriate documentation. - Where a successor actuary takes possession or control of documentation previously in the possession or control of a predecessor actuary, the successor actuary should use his or her best efforts to make such documentation available to the predecessor actuary, upon request by the predecessor actuary, if needed by the predecessor actuary to respond to queries about the related work. - Where a successor actuary or an employer or client, acting on behalf of a successor actuary, requests access to documentation in the possession or control of a predecessor actuary, in order to carry on work, the predecessor actuary should use his or her best efforts to comply with the request.
+[Effective December 1, 2002] - Documentation is an integral part of work that affects the application of nearly all standards. - Documentation consists of letters of engagement, working papers, meeting notes, memoranda, correspondence, reports, copies or excerpts of company or plan data and documents, and work plans.
+Appropriate documentation describes the course of the work and the actuary's compliance with accepted actuarial practice. - Both professional and legal needs may affect the length of time during which documentation is to be retained. - An actuary who severs connection with a client or employer (for example, an actuary who retires or changes job) may seek to secure the retention of documentation of work for that client or employer by entrusting it to another actuary, who may be the successor actuary.
+Said other actuary would use his or her best efforts to make the documentation available to the predecessor actuary if his or her work is questioned or challenged. - In some circumstances, documentation may not be in the possession or control of an actuary, or an actuary may be unable to release the documentation, particularly in cases involving the proprietary interests of a third party (including a client or employer).
+In the face of such difficulties, the actuary would seek further advice.